hoopoes/metapath2vec/README.md

 - torch-scatter==2.0.9
 - torch-sparse==0.6.12

-You might not need the exact version.
+You may not need the exact version.

 ## Usage
-Execute the following scripts to train `metapath2vec`:
+Execute the following script to train `metapath2vec`:

 ```python
 python train.py -rn run_name -e num_epochs